hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 TODO: include picture

 Now let us exploit the parallelizability of line parsing.
-We can have multiple generator instances, each parsing its subset of lines:
+We can have multiple tokenizer instances, each parsing its subset of lines:

 TODO: include picture